ngergs/mayan-edms-iaas/README.md

 # mayan-edms iaas digitalocean setup

-This is a simple example project that sets up a digitalocean droplet and volume at digitalocean for the [mayan edms](https://www.mayan-edms.com/) via terraform and ansible.
+This is a simple example project that sets up a digitalocean droplet for [mayan edms](https://www.mayan-edms.com/) via terraform and ansible.

 ## What is setup?
 A [simple docker installation for mayan edms](https://docs.mayan-edms.com/chapters/docker/install_simple.html) consisting of an application container, a postgresql container and a redis container.
 The mayan-edms only listens at